What Are Prediction Markets?

 Yes - but only under specific federal guidelines.

-If a platform is registered with the CFTC and follows its rules, it can legally offer prediction markets in most states.
 However, not all prediction markets out there are legal or CFTC-regulated - and the ones that aren't can face federal enforcement.

 What Makes a Prediction Market Legal?